MicrosoftDocs/dynamics-365-project-operations/articles/approvals/approval-sets.md

 Approval sets are processed through the periodic activation based on a **Cloud Flow** named **Project Service - Recurrently Schedule Project Approval Sets** which is found in the **Solution** named **Project Operations**.

-Ensure that this flow is activated by follow these steps:
+Make sure that flow is activated by completing the following steps.

-1. As the administrator login to [flow.microsoft.com](flow.microsoft.com)
+1. As the administrator, log in to [flow.microsoft.com](https://powerautomate.microsoft.com).
-2. In the upper right of the page, switch your environment to the environment that you use for Project Operations.
+2. In the upper right corner, switch to the environment that you use for Dynamics 365 Project Operations.
 3. Select **Solutions** to list the solutions that are installed in the environment.
-4. In the solution list, select Project Operations.
+4. In the solution list, select **Project Operations**.
 5. Change the filter from **All** to **Cloud Flows**.
 6. Verify that the **Project Service – Recurrently Schedule Project Approval Sets** flow is set to **On**.
 If it isn't, select the flow, and then press **Turn on**.
-7. Verify that processing is occurring every five minutes by reviewing the **System Jobs** list in the **Settings** area within your Project Operations Dataverse environment.
+7. Verify that processing occurs every five minutes by reviewing the **System Jobs** list in the **Settings** area within your Project Operations Dataverse environment.

 ## Failed approvals and approval sets
 The **Failed Approvals** view lists all of the approvals that require user intervention.
 Open the associated approval set logs to identify the cause of the failure.